Instructions to Authors

-Papers: Papers will be published in English, in double spaced typing on pages of uniform size with a wide margin on the left.
+Papers should be prepared in English, in double spaced typing on pages of uniform size with a wide margin on the left.
 The authors are urged to arrange the subject matter clearly under headline such as Introduction, Experimental, Results and Discussion, Conclusions, Acknowledgements, References.
 Numbered Figures and Tables should be included within the text.
-Table of Contents must be on a separate page at the end of the submitted manuscript file.

-Format of Manuuscipt: All type of manuscrpts should be submitted in Word format and PDF, and the author(s) should also send the revised manuscripts in the Word format.
+Format of Manuscript: All type of manuscripts should be submitted in Word format and PDF, and the author(s) should also send the revised manuscripts in the Word format.

 When you submit your manuscript to Inorganic Chemistry Research, please provide the following.